Dannsair irish music

 Martin Hayes & Dennis Cahill - - - - - - - Alasdair Fraser & Natalie Hass

-Dennis Cahill demonstrated how he shifts the tonality in the subtlest ways.
-Sometimes only playing 3 note chords, then changing one note at a time, so the tonality slowly changes along with the melody.
+Dennis Cahill demonstrated how he uses his guitar to shift tonality in the subtlest ways.
+Sometimes he only plays 3 note chords, then he changes one note at a time, so the tonality slowly changes along with the melody.
 He reminded everyone that the chords are implicit in the melody as it is being played, so his job is more coloration, making the music darker (adding a 9th) or lighter (Maj7), thicker (playing all 6 strings) or thinner (playing only 3).

-Most of the audience were doctoral students in the Ethnomusicolgy major.
-The questions showed their various backgrounds in Gamelan, Korean, Turkish and Celtic music, to name a few.
-Leah and I were just grateful to see a number of tunes played so beautifully and so emotionally, giving us quite a lift right before we do our next CD.
+Leah and I were grateful to see a number of tunes played so beautifully and so emotionally, giving us quite a lift right before we do our next CD.
 Martin & Dennis graciously accepted copies of our current CD, Galicia, and they wished Leah & I well with the band.
 It was a great afternoon.

 The Highland, Heath & Holler concert that evening was wonderful also.
-Most of Santa Barbara's traditional musicians were in attendance.
 The highlight of the concert was the decidedly forward-looking duo of Alasdair Fraser with Natalie Hass on cello.
-Doing the same sort of ground-breaking duets that Martin & Dennis popularized in the last decade, Alasdair explained how Scottish music (particularly Neil Gow) was always a fiddle & a cello until the English & the Protestants decided to have burning parties to get rid of the instruments.
-He is on a mission to revive the cello/fiddle duo playing and it added a whole new dimension to traditional Scottish music and the evening.
+Doing the same sort of ground-breaking duets that Martin & Dennis popularized in the last decade, Alasdair explained how originally, Scottish music was played by a fiddle and cello duo.
+Unfortunately, the English & the Protestants got rid of the intruments at "Burning Parties."
+Alisdair is on a mission to revive the cello/fiddle duo which added a whole new dimension to traditional Scottish music and the evening.

-Martin & Dennis as usual were riveting.
-Opening with a whisper-to-a-scream, from an air to banshee-sounding reels, they had the audience mesmerized.
-When all 5 musicians played sets together, they had the audience on their feet and the 2-1/2 hours flew by.
+Martin Hayes & Dennis Cahill were riveting, as usual.
+Opening with a whisper-to-a-scream set, from a slow air to banshee-sounding reels, they had the audience mesmerized.
+Then all 5 musicians played sets together, and they had the audience on their feet.
 Traditional music is alive, well and sonically growing in many exciting directions.

-A very young Carlos Nunez below is showing his bagpipes to Paddy Moloney of The Chieftains.
+A very young Carlos Nunez showing his bagpipes to Paddy Moloney of The Chieftains.

 Some of the other other sets on the CD include: